GENERAL SUPPORT

 STUDENT PORTAL

-The student portal is an online platform or website serving as a centralised hub for students to access academic information, services, and resources in real-time.
+The student portal is an online platform or website that serves as a centralised hub for students to access academic information, services, and resources in real time.
 The portal provides personalised access to essential information, including Academic Records, Examination results, Registration, Application and Financial Information.

-Log onto www.namcol.edu.na and click on “Student Portal”.
-Login with your Student Number and PIN.
+Log in to www.namcol.edu.na and click “Student Portal”.
+Log in with your Student Number and PIN.

-Students may use the ‘forgot pin’ functionality to request a new pin via email.
-Enter the student number and click “forgot pin”, and the pin will be sent via email.
+tudents may use the ‘forgot pin’ functionality to request a new pin via email.
+Enter the student number and click “forgot pin” to have the pin sent via email.

 iiyambo@namcol.edu.na or 061 320 5392